krother/Python3_Reference/builtin_functions.md

 The `zip()` function associates the elements of two lists to a single list or tuple.
 Excess elements are ignored.

+    :::python
     fruits = ['apple','banana','orange']
     prices = [0.55, 0.75, 0.80, 1.23]
     for fruit, price in zip(fruits, prices):
         print(fruit, price)